bcai/Instant-Noodle/README.md

 **objective:** Enable stats for user as well as user posts to be displayed

-- [ ] Display counts for follows, followers, and posts
+- [ ] Display username, full name, counts for posts
-- [ ] Create a form for editing user profile.
 - [ ] Filter posts to only display user's own posts.
 - [ ] CSS Styling